October 26, 2025

 • AI visual similarity search finds related images and inspiration you'd never discover manually when building visual whiteboard projects

-• Native support for all file types including PDFs, videos, images, web pages, and documents work without separate apps
+• Native support for all file types including PDFs, videos, images, web pages, and documents, all without separate apps

 • Real-time collaboration with live cursors, commenting, and team workspace sharing for whiteboard sessions